 Understand your Audience’s Pain Point

-Often times, one of the easiest ways to create a strong effect in an audience is to understand their pain points or their specific needs or finding out what they can deeply relate with.
+Often times, one of the easiest ways to create a strong effect on an audience is to understand their pain points or their specific needs or finding out what they can deeply relate with.

-Understand that your audience’s primary needs will to a large extent affect your brand tone of voice, at any given time if you really want to create an effect with your preferred tone of voice.
+Understand that your audience’s primary needs will to a large extent affect your brand tone of voice, at any given time if you really want to create an effect with your preferred voice.

-Take for instance, if you want to create better results with your content, you can’t really communicate with a job applicant who’s about losing his accommodation to unpaid rents the same way you’d communicate with a final year college student who’ll be looking for a job in two years’ time.
+Take for instance, if you want to create better results with your content, you can’t really communicate with a job applicant who’s about losing her accommodation to unpaid rents the same way you’d communicate with a final year college student who’ll be looking for a job in two years’ time.

 There are certain adjectives that will work with these groups based on their level of need.